crate/crate-python/docs/by-example/sqlalchemy/cru.rst

 Update
 ======

-The datetime and date can be set using a update statement:
+The datetime and date can be set using an update statement:

     >>> location.nullable_date = datetime.utcnow().date()
     >>> location.nullable_datetime = datetime.utcnow()